Photos we took in Sayulita Mexico, August 2017. All photos taken on an iPhone 6s.

 The ocean here is the blue of denim.
 And just as wrinkled.

 We took a drinking cruise around the bay while pursued by dolphins.
 Plastic debris litters the Bay of Bandera.
 Water bottles.
 Tourist trash.
 It’s not overwhelming but certainly frequent enough to make you wonder about the state of the ocean in general.
 Not that anyone really noticed.
 The boat operators were too busy dispensing endless trays of liquor to willing passengers.
 A college-aged girl spent most of the cruise curled in a ball vomiting and crying while her more sober friend brushed her hair.

 At a stop in shallow cove on the bay’s south side, our host suggested we paddle board.
-He did so with ease while the rest of us fell into the salty surf holding our breath as we sank.
+He did so with ease while the rest of us sank into the salty surf.
 Below, colorful marine life.
 I wish I knew fish names.

 At night tattooed ravers spin poi on the beach.
 Blurs of light in the darkness.
 I learned this word, poi, from my nephew.
 Later we watched in awe as distant lightening flashed across the open water.

 We met a twenty-something expat from New Zealand.
 She explained that Sayulita kept pulling her in.
 Two years here, she said.
 No plans of leaving.
 Her hair was the color of too much sun.

 Thunderheads lingered off shore all week but it never rained.
 Walking through town I noticed that the main riverbed had dried up.
 Walking is something we did every day and it would leave you blinded by sweat.
 I so longed for a bandana.
 Or a hat.
 Or a wad of napkins for that matter.
 Corollary, we changed clothes often.
 Pack accordingly.